 - high blood pressure

-Often, the chronic form of glomerulonephritis can creep up without any symptoms.
-Sometimes there may be slow development of symptoms similar to the acute form.
-Some symptoms which may occur include:
+The chronic form of glomerulonephritis can creep up without any symptoms.
+There may be slow development of symptoms similar to the acute form.
+Some symptoms include:

-- blood or protein in urine (may be microscopic and show up in urine tests)
+- blood or excess protein in your urine, which may be microscopic and show up in urine tests

 - high blood pressure